Hasan Bülent Kahraman: Curatorial work

-In 2012, he became the General Coordinator of the Contemporary Istanbul Art Fair.
+In 2012, he became the General Coordinator of the Contemporary Istanbul (CI) Art Fair.
 At the time, he had already been on the Advisory Board of the institution since 2007.
-After becoming the General Coordinator, he made important contributions towards the internationalization of the fair, introducing new galleries into the event, and the adoption of a new management approach.
+After becoming the General Coordinator, he made contributions towards the internationalization of the fair, introducing new galleries into the event, and the adoption of a new management approach.
 He also served as the coordinator of the CI Magazine published by the Contemporary Istanbul Art Fair.
 In 2014, he left the position of General Coordinator and became a Member of the Executive Committee.
 He is still working in this position.

 In 2015, he used an empty venue within Kadir Has University premises to transform it into Gallery KHAS.
 Here, he started organizing exhibitions and various cultural events with young and emerging artists one after another.
 Soon, the gallery was recognized as a place that fosters the works of such artists and began to attract attention in the art scene.
 Particularly young artists sought opportunities to organize exhibitions at Gallery KHAS to benefit from the concept of ‘democratic curation’, a curation approach coined by Kahraman himself, which is based on mutual interaction enriched with his comprehensive interpretations and guidance on art.
 The gallery gained momentum and effectiveness to be able to generate new art trends.
 When Kahraman left the university in 2018, his engagement with the gallery also came to an end.
 Following his departure, the gallery was closed by the university administration.

 When Turkey was chosen to be the guest country in the Europalia Festival held in Brussels in 2015.
 Kahraman became the Artistic Director of the Working Committee of Turkey.
 He showcased the contemporary and traditional pieces of Turkish art and literature in far-reaching exhibitions and events.

-Producing programs for television
+Television work

 Kahraman’s first television program was Fildişi Kule (Ivory Tower) on TV8 in 2003.
 The program, which attracted great interest, was aired once a week on Sundays and broadcast interviews with leading figures in the fields of culture, art, and thought.
 The program ended in 2005.

 In 2007, he worked on another widely acclaimed program called Beyin Fırtınası (Brainstorming) on ATV, together with journalist Fehmi Koru.
 After Koru left, Kahraman continued producing the program for a short time with Cengiz Çandar.

 In 2016, Kahraman appeared in a program called Son Baskı (The Final Edition) on NTV with Bekir Ağırdır and Ali Bayramoğlu.

-The same year, he produced and directed a program with a striking visual background, called Bildiğiniz Gibi Değil (Nothing Like You Know) on NTV, focusing on leading figures and their projects and endeavours in the field of culture and arts.
+The same year, he produced and directed a program with a striking visual background, Bildiğiniz Gibi Değil (Nothing Like You Know) on NTV, focusing on leading figures and their projects and endeavours in the field of culture and arts.
 Kahraman also edited the program himself.
 Although the program received positive reactions, it was cancelled by the institution during its process of reorganization.